kstenerud/concise-text-encoding/cte-specification.md

 Refers to a particular date without specifying a time during that day.

-A date is made up of the following fields, separated by a period character (`.`):
+A date is made up of the following fields, separated by a dash character (`-`):

 | Field | Mandatory | Min Value | Max Value | Max Digits |
 | ----- | --------- | --------- | --------- | ---------- |